ThomasMertes/seed7/read_me.txt

 WHAT IS CONTAINED IN THIS PACKAGE?

-    The Seed7 package contains the hi Interpreter in source besides documentation files, include files and program examples.
+    The Seed7 package contains the Seed7 interpreter in source besides documentation files, include files and program examples.
 The following subdirectorys exist:

     src    The source of the interpreter
     prg    Program examples